groovy-tutorial/groovy-tutorial/book/parts/06_Methods/45_MethodThrows.md

 }
 ```

 Groovy doesn't require that you explicitly provide a `throws` listing if your method throws an exception or passes up an exception that it doesn't handle.
 However, if your method is to be used by others, I'd suggest that including `throws` is worth the effort.

-You may note that I placed `throws` on a second line - this helps readability as it breaks up the display of the signature just slightly.
+You may note that, in that last example, I placed `throws` on a second line - this helps readability as it breaks up the display of the signature just slightly.

 [^sign]: This is the section of the method definition contain the return type, method name, parameters and thrown exceptions.
 As always, [Wikipedia has some further information](https://en.wikipedia.org/wiki/Type_signature#Method_signature)